 Having your cover reviewed could make a difference to the price you pay and what you’ll be able to make a claim on.

-The loadings calculated on life insurance premiums differ between providers, not to mention they will also vary based on the insured individual.
-As a life insurance customer, you’re bound by a duty to take reasonable care not to make a misrepresentation to your insurance provider about your lifestyle and health at the time of application.
+The loadings calculated on life insurance premiums differ between insurance providers, not to mention they will also vary based on the insured individual.
+As a life insurance customer, you’re bound by a duty to take reasonable care not to make a misrepresentation to your insurance provider about your lifestyle and health at the time of application, as this may impact your claim.

-Your provider will then use this information to determine whether you’ll incur any loading.
+Your insurer will then use the information provided on your application form to determine whether you’ll incur any loading.

 Indexed life insurance is either calculated as a fixed percentage or in line with changes to the Consumer Price Index (CPI), which measures the rate of inflation.
 The CPI is calculated against the changing price of goods and services in Australia, making it an appropriate way for reassessing life insurance payouts.